itstockra/FinalExam/README.md

 # FinalExam
 final exam for CSIT-207

+# Matthew Kessler

 index.php
 --------------
-main page
+main page:
 responds to the following GET endpoints:
-/quarterbacks
-/teams
-/stadiums
-/quarterbacks/{orderByStat}
-/teams/{conference}
-/stadiums/capacity
-/stadiums/indoor
-/quarterbacks/teams/stadiums
+/quarterbacks                   #returns quarterbacks table joined with teams table /teams                          #returns teams table /stadiums                       #returns stadiums table joined with teams table /quarterbacks/{orderByStat}     #querys quarterbacks table, returns ordered list by specified stat /teams/{conference}             #querys teams table, returns AFC or NFC teams /stadiums/capacity              #querys stadium table, orders by stadium capacity /stadiums/indoor                #querys stadium table, lists the indoor stadiums /quarterbacks/teams/stadiums    #joins all 3 tables

 responds to the following POST request:
-/addQb  #allows you to add new information you would like posted to database
+/addQb  #allows you to add new QB information you would like posted to database
         #click button on /addQb posts data brings you to /postQb page

 Quarterback.php Class
 -----------------------
-Provides the methods and properties to add a new quarterback to the database in the proper format
+Provides the methods and properties to add a new quarterback to the database in the proper format Links to the db class for access to the database when adding data

 api.php Class
 -----------------